Note: The author of the “Social Media Listening Tips: Why Listen and what to do with information” updated it on March 19, 2021.

 - Create more of those posts that are performing well.

-What are free social media listening tools
+Social media listening tools

-- Google analytics, keyword planner and search
+- Google analytics, keyword planner, and search

 - Bing analytics and search

-Does your business “practice” social media listening?
+Does your company “practice” social media listening?
 Not sure how and where to start?